 The Planning Board reviewed and made revisions to a fourth draft of the FEIS prepared by The Chazen Companies on December 3 and December 11 2019.
 The Planning Board then directed The Chazen Companies to prepare a fifth draft of the FEIS incorporating its edits and revisions.
-The Planning Board reviewed the fifth draft at a meetings on January 22, 2020, a sixth draft at a meeting on February 26, 2020 and a seventh draft at a meeting on and xxx.
-The Planning Board adopted the FEIS on date.
+The Planning Board reviewed the fifth draft at a meeting on January 22, 2020, a sixth draft at a meeting on February 26, 2020 and a seventh draft at a meeting on March 25, 2020 and axex.
+The Planning Board adopted the FEIS on April 6, 2020 date.